Delicious Garlic Mashed Potatoes! Creamy & filled with so much flavor! Simple & easy to make mashed potatoes! Try these

 Potatoes – My first picks are Yukon gold.
-Unlike russet potatoes, they have a rich golden color, and they make for super creamy mashed potatoes.
+Unlike russet potatoes, they have a rich golden color and make for super creamy mashed potatoes.

 Roasted garlic – The secret ingredient!
 I mix in a whole head of roasted garlic to pack these guys with flavor.

 Olive oil – I love the rich taste of olive oil in this recipe, and, along with starchy potato cooking water, it makes these garlic mashed potatoes just as creamy as any I’ve had with butter, milk, or sour cream.

 Salt and pepper – Absolute essentials!
-For optimum flavor, I salt the potato cooking water as well as mixing salt and pepper into the mashed potatoes.
+For optimum flavor, I salt the potato cooking water and mix salt and pepper into the mashed potatoes.

 Toppings – Top your potatoes however you like!
 My favorite way to eat them is with a sprinkle of chives and a pat of butter.

 How to Make Mashed Potatoes